Ruckusist/craft/README.txt

-# a program to control a minecraft server that runs in the background.
+A program that runs a program, inside of a program.

+This relies heavily on mcversion.net.
+They provide a cool service.